1947–1948 civil war in Mandatory Palestine: Balance of powers

-Death toll and analysis

-In the last week of March alone, the losses sustained by Haganah were particularly heavy: they lost three large convoys in ambushes, more than 100 soldiers and their fleet of armoured vehicles.

-All in all, West Jerusalem was gradually 'choked;' the settlements of Galilee could not be reached in any other way but via the valley of Jordan and the road of Nahariya.
-This along with the foreseen attack of the Arab states in May and the earlier projected departure date of the British pushed Haganah to the offensive and to apply Plan Dalet from April onwards.

-Haganah on the offensive (1 April – 15 May 1948)

 A leased transport plane was used for the Operation Balak first arms ferry flight from Czechoslovakia on the end of March 1948.
 At the beginning of April 1948, a shipment of thousands of rifles and hundreds of machine guns arrived at Tel Aviv harbor.
 With this big shipment, Haganah could supply weapons to a concentrated effort, without taking over the arms of other Jewish territory and risking them being with no weapons.
 Haganah went into the offensive, although still lacking heavy weapons.